BitcoinDesign/Guide/guide/glossary/index.md

 ### Child-pays-for-parent (CPFP)

 Allows the recipient of a pending transaction to speed up confirmation.
-They create a new transaction spending the to-be-received bitcoin with a higher fee than the original transaction.
+They create a new transaction (child) spending the to-be-received bitcoin with a higher fee than the original transaction (parent).
 This signals to miners to process both transactions, for which they will be rewarded with the higher fee.

 ### Coin control